ton-org/vanity/README.md

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for the full text.
+See [LICENSE](LICENSE) for the full text.